Hungry Healthy Happy

 Although mince pies themselves divide the country, those that can agree that mince pies are delicious, can't usually decide on how to serve them.
 Some like them plain, others like them with cream, brandy butter, custard or ice cream.
 Some people heat them up, and others like them cold.
 There are so many options.

-We love ours with a hot drink.
+We love our puff pastry mince pie recipe with a hot drink.
 Snuggling up on the sofa after a long winter walk, these go down so well with a hot cup of something.
 We have lots of hot drink recipes for you to try.
 Why not try one of these:

 • Easy Hot Chocolate Spoons